keirgrovess/KG-RM/README.md

 ### Notes
 * Eat lunch before coming to the pub - we will be providing snacks and evening meal
-* The Didsbury pub: 852 Wilmslow Rd, M20 2SG https://g.page/TheDidsbury?share
+* The pub: Didsbury, 852 Wilmslow Rd, M20 2SG https://g.page/TheDidsbury?share
 * The Didsbury Parsonage Trust: The Old Parsonage, Stenner Ln, M20 2RQ, https://goo.gl/maps/yAuxJLfq5CSMrfST7
 * Only 60 people will fit in for the ceremony so some people may have to wait in the gardens (or pub)
 * Minibuses provided from Didsbury to our house, we recommend not driving